KatherineMichel/portfolio/doc/2024-recap.md

 ### DjangoCon US Talk Topics Inspiration List

-Every year, Jeff Triplett publishes a list of talk topics he'd like to learn more about at DjangoCon US.
-He also encourages fellow DEFNA Board Members to publish their own.
+Every year, fellow DEFNA Board Member Jeff Triplett publishes a list of talk topics he'd like to learn more about at DjangoCon US.
+He also encourages other DEFNA Board Members to publish their own.

 Last year, I finally got organized and created a [Talk Topics Inspiration List for DjangoCon US 2023](https://katherinemichel.github.io/portfolio/djangocon-us-2023-recap.html).
 This year, I created a [Talk Topics List for DjangoCon US 2024](https://katherinemichel.github.io/portfolio/djangocon-us-2024-topics-inspiration-list.html).